Alias: Impediment Backlog

 On the other hand, if you don’t resolve an impediment immediately, it can shift from being an acute problem to a chronic problem; something you just live with and kind of ignore.

 An impediment often prevents the Development Team from doing its work.
 It may also prevent it from improving its performance.
 For example, team interaction issues can get in the way of making progress, and slow or outdated equipment may prevent the team from working at its best.

 Any Scrum Team member may add an impediment to the list to make it visible.
 This presupposes that the Scrum Team is a Community of Trust (see Community of Trust), because some impediments may be difficult to raise, such as personal ones relating to health, family situation, or team conflict.
 A team member should always be able to confide in the ScrumMaster regarding such impediments.
 In the interest of preserving the dignity of individuals, the ScrumMaster may choose to resolve some impediments discretely.

 The Development Team members themselves resolve most items on the Impediment List, but they also may find help from others outside the Scrum Team.
 ScrumMasters may personally attend to impediments that would otherwise be a distraction for the rest of the team, and which do not require their expertise to resolve.
 Alternatively, the Developers may work with the Product Owner to add work to the Product Backlog to resolve an impediment.

 The Impediment List is a manifestation of kaizen mind (see Kaizen and Kaikaku).
 An empty Impediment List means that you aren’t looking hard enough for ways to improve. (“No problem is a problem.”)
 On the other hand, the team must address impediments in a timely manner; otherwise improvement stops.
-Impediments must not become stale on the list.
+Impediments on the list must not become stale.